 - Activities that bring the consumer closer to the producer in a sustainable way;

 - Support to small-scale agricultural projects and activities; and

 TIMESCALE & PROCESS FOR AWARDS

 |Panel meeting||Week beginning 15 August 2022||Formal approval of requests which will be funded.|

-|Applicants informed||16 February 2022||Grant offer letters sent to successful requests.|
+|Applicants informed||22 August 2022||Grant offer letters sent to successful requests.|

 Safeguarding considerations will form a part of the assessment process, we encourage you to join Hub Cymru Africa’s training, to help you identify all safeguarding considerations before you submit an application.
 However, if this is not possible, all grant recipients will be required to attend training upon grant award.